 Hardspace Shipbreaker - Blackbird Interactive [Game]

-Been meaning to give this a try and wanted to wait until it was out of Early Access.
+until it was out of Early Access.
 And it did so this year!

-It is also a great commentary on labor and working under a capitalist hellscape not that different from what we can find today.
+working under a capitalist hellscape not that different from what we can find

-H+Olivier Orand [Music]
+H+ - Olivier Orand [Music]

 Olivier Orand’s previous album Human under the name Hol Baumann was an album I listened to a lot in undergrad.
 It was a cool mix of early cyberpunk, machinic industrial landscapes, and ethereal, processed vocals, that was great as working music.
 He then did not make a full album for many, many years, until now, now rebranded under his name.
 H+ is not quite Human, and it is oddly a quite similar sound despite being so many years after.
 But it still works and is still a solid album in the same style.